mdcrosby/animal-ai/docs/roadMap.md

 - [ ] Automatic testing scripts for running a series of baseline agents on the existing (public & private) configs.
 - [ ] Incorporation of testing and debugging inside the Unity Environment editory for easier further development.
 - [ ] Dockers to make the environment easier to use (if useful).
+- [ ] More options for the Gym Wrapper to use different types of observations (and multi-obs for SB3)

 Most of the methods for training agents are directly using ml-agents implementations (for algorithms or wrappers).
 Yet, this may not be the most useful for many use-cases given the number of different ways it is possible to use the environment.
 This update will improve on the methods for analysing environment performance and also provide methods and tutorials for getting the most out of the environment.
 It will also include many internal changes that will improve future development and maintenence.